Skip to main content

 }

-Records and Sealed Classes are hallmark modern Java features that make the language more expressive, safer, and far easier to maintain.
+Records and sealed classes are key modern Java features that make the language more expressive, safe, and easy to maintain.